powsybl/powsybl-open-rao/docs/castor/performance.md

       <img src="../_static/img/FastRAO.gif" alt="FastRAO Illustration" style="max-width:100%;">
     </td>
     <td style="vertical-align: middle; width:50%;">
+    Let’s consider the reachable area defined in black.

+The system contains three types of CNECs:
+- Green CNECs: Always secure and can be ignored.
+- Red CNECs: Define the boundary of the secure area; these are the most relevant for the RAO.
+- Purple CNECs: May become unsecure, but only if a red CNEC is also unsecure, so they are less critical.

+The green area represents the secure region found after a RAO.
+The goal is to build a set of CNECs (ideally only the red ones) that will lead to a solution where all CNECs are secure.

-       We begin by computing margins for all CNECs via a loadflow in the initial state and we identify two insecure ones to include in a first RAO.
+We begin by computing the margins for all CNECs via a loadflow in the initial state and identify two unsecure ones to include in the first RAO.
 After applying the resulting actions, we run another loadflow check.
-    The two previous CNECs are secure but we find a new unsecure one.
-This loop continues: running RAO, applying results, checking all CNECs until all are secure.
+The two previous CNECs are now secure, but a new unsecure one is found.
+This loop continues: running RAO, applying results, and checking all CNECs until all are secure.
     </td>
   </tr>
 </table>

-Fast Rao iteratively builds a set of the **critical** CNECs.
+FastRAO iteratively builds a set of the **critical** CNECs.
 Starting with an empty set of CNECs, at each iteration, we selectively add only the CNECs that are identified as critical for the problem.
-See the diagram below for more details on how the set of critical CNECs is build.
+See the diagram below for more details on how the set of critical CNECs is built.

 ![Current state of the algorithm](../_static/img/FastRAO.png)

-> Currently, Fast RAO does not support multi-curative optimization
+> Currently, FastRAO does not support multi-curative optimization

-### How to run an optimization process using FastRao
+### How to run an optimization process using FastRAO

 ```java
 // Make sure to add FastRaoParameters extension to your raoParameters